ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 register_fprime_ut()
 ```

-!!! note
+> [!NOTE]
-    most of this is from a few steps ago, you will only be adding two lines in this step.
+> most of this is from a few steps ago, you will only be adding two lines in this step.

 Build the unit test in MathSender: